-In October 2020, the Acquisition and Restoration Council placed the project in the Less-Than-Fee category of the 2021 Florida Forever Priority List.
+In October 2020, the Acquisition and Restoration Council (ARC) placed this project in the Less-Than-Fee category of the 2021 Florida Forever Priority List.

-In 2023, DEP acquired a 3,153-acre conservation easement in St. Lucie County from Ru-Mar, Inc.
+The Department of Environmental Protection acquired a 3,153-acre conservation easement in Saint Lucie County from Ru-Mar, Inc.

-On April 12, 2024, the Acquisition and Restoration Council approved the addition of the Dark Hammock Ranch project proposal (2,166 acres) in Okeechobee County to the project boundary.
+On April 12, 2024, ARC approved the addition of Dark Hammock Ranch project proposal (2,166 acres) in Okeechobee County to the project boundary.